INTRODUCTION

 Physical activity offers numerous benefits beyond lowering blood pressure:

-- Weight Management: Exercise helps prevent weight gain, a significant risk factor for hypertension.
+- Weight Management: Physical activities help prevent weight gain, a significant risk factor for hypertension.

-- Better Sleep: Improved sleep quality from regular exercise further supports heart health.
+- Quality Sleep: Improved sleep quality from regular workouts further supports heart health and wellbeing.

-- Improved Cholesterol Levels: Exercise increases HDL (good cholesterol) and reduces LDL (bad cholesterol).
+- Improved Cholesterol Levels: Physical activities increase HDL (good cholesterol) and reduce LDL (bad cholesterol).

 - Mental Wellbeing: Staying active reduces anxiety and depression, promoting a balanced mind and body.